OlegZero13/markeasy/README.md

-# markeasy
+# Mark'Easy
-Hidden Markov Model implemented in explainable way.
+Explainable implementation of Hidden Markov Model.

+This repo is a work in progress. ;)
+-- Oleg Żero